Aetiocetus: Etymology

 The genus name Aetiocetus comes from Ancient Greek αἰτία via Latin 'cause, origin' and Latin cetus 'whale', translating to "original whale".

 A. cotylalveus approximately means "bowl cavity", κοτύλη meaning 'cup' or 'bowl' in Ancient Greek, and alveus Latin for "hollow" or "cavity".
 A. tomitai is named in honor of then-mayor Akio Tomita of Ashoro, Hokkaido in Japan.
 A. weltoni is named in honor of Doctor Bruce J. Welton, who initially discovered the specimen and directed the excavation of the skeleton.
-A. polydentatus is named in reference to the diversity of tooth shapes (polydont dentition) present in the specimen.
+A. polydentatus is named in reference to the increase of teeth (polydont dentition) present in the specimen.

 Phylogeny

 There has been some dispute about the relationships between Aetiocetus and stem Mysticetes.
 Barnes et al. (1995) expanded Emlong's original definition to encompass eight species in four genera.
 They suggested a monophyletic Aetiocetidae with three subfamilies: Chonecetinae, which includes Chonecetus spp., Morawanocetinae, which includes Morawanocetus yabukii, and Aetiocetinae, which contains Ashorocetus eguchii and Aetiocetus spp.
 In 2002, Sanders and Barnes hypothesized that there was a larger superfamily, Aetiocetoidea, which would include all known toothed mysticetes: Aetiocetidae, Llanocetidae, and Mammalodontidae.
-However, evidence suggests that this “Aetiocetoidea” is a grade taxon and does not actually form a natural group, as the retention of teeth is a symplesiomorphic condition for Cetacea and cannot be used as a synapomorphy for the group.
+However, evidence suggests that this "Aetiocetoidea" is a grade taxon and does not actually form a natural group, as the retention of teeth is a symplesiomorphic condition for Cetacea and cannot be used as a synapomorphy for the group.

-Fitzgerald in 2006 proposed 6 major toothed mysticete lineages, in which Aetiocetidae was paraphyletic, with a Chonecetus clade and an Aetiocetus clade.
+Fitzgerald in 2006 proposed six major toothed mysticete lineages, in which Aetiocetidae was paraphyletic, with a Chonecetus clade and an Aetiocetus clade.
 A. polydentatus was considered by Fitzgerald to not be a member of Aetiocetus at all because of its seemingly derived features in comparison to other members of the genus Aetiocetus, for instance, its polydont dentition and greatly enlarged nasal bones.
 The debate regarding relationships within the Aetiocetidae highlight the importance of this clade to the understanding of basal mysticete evolution and hypotheses surrounding the loss of adult teeth and the development of baleen.

 The larger scale phylogenetic placement of Aetiocetus has remained fairly constant throughout modern studies.
-Geisler and Sanders’ 2003 paper, “Morphological Evidence for the Phylogeny of Cetacea” used the genus in their morphological cladistics study and their results support a monophyletic Aetiocetidae (Aetiocetus + Chonecetus).
+Geisler and Sanders' 2003 paper, "Morphological Evidence for the Phylogeny of Cetacea" used the genus in their morphological cladistics study and their results support a monophyletic Aetiocetidae (Aetiocetus + Chonecetus).
 Here, the Aetiocetidae is the sister taxon to Eomysticetus+ Micromysticetus + Diorocetus + Pelocetus + crown Mysticeti.
 In their sample, Aetiocetus is the second-most basal mysticete; two undescribed museum specimens, ChM, are considered the most basal mysticetes in this phylogeny.